Bismuth subcitrate, metronidazole, and tetracycline (Oral route)

 Uses of This Medicine:

-Bismuth subcitrate, metronidazole, and tetracycline are combined in a single capsule that is used together with omeprazole to treat a stomach infection caused by the H. pylori bacteria.
+Bismuth subcitrate, metronidazole, and tetracycline combination is used together with omeprazole to treat a stomach infection caused by the H. pylori bacteria and duodenal ulcer.
 This bacteria can cause stomach ulcers if it is not treated.
-This medicine should not be used for any other infection .
+This medicine should not be used for any other infection.

 Before Using This Medicine: